riceissa/issarice.com/drafts/spaced-repetition.md

 actually, it was only when i wrote the _intended_ definition _myself_ and compared it to Tao's that i realized mine was right!

-people praise fast feedback loops, but one thing to realize with spaced repetition software like anki is that the feedback is spaced in a way. you can't tell if you're memorizing things well until it's like 5 months after you've added the card. or take my series test cards; i didn't realize the subtleties of requiring the sequence to be nonincreasing or nonnegative for different tests until a couple weeks after i'd added the cards -- before now, everything would sort of have been in my "fresh" mind. it's only after i've forgotten the context sufficiently that i can appreciate these subtle hypotheses in the theorem statements -- and only because i've added these as cards! makes you wonder, what subtleties am i missing by not adding something to anki and seeing _in what manner_ i forget the details.

 i've caught mistakes in my cards only some time _after_ i first added them (see example above). it's like it takes some longer amount of time (like a couple weeks) for the context to be sufficiently lost